 The bad news is that you’re going to have to break this association by giving up night feeds.
 That’s going to mean some protesting, which won’t be fun for anyone.

-But the good news is that, since your baby’s learned to sleep without props at bedtime, that means he’s already got some strong sleep skills, and the protesting should be over within a couple of nights (not there yet and need help with this?
+But the good news is that, once your baby’s learned to sleep without props at bedtime, that means he’s already got some strong sleep skills, and the protesting should be over within a couple of nights (not there yet and need help with this?
 Click here to get started).

 Night Weaning Strategies

 Option 1: Cold turkey.
 Stop tonight and don’t start again.
-This is definitely the easier route if your baby is only waking once, maybe twice) each night for a feed.
+This is definitely the easier route if your baby is only waking once, maybe twice, each night for a feed.

 When they wake looking for that feed, you would treat it like a regular night waking and rely on your sleep training method until they fall back asleep.
 It makes for rougher nights, but it is fast, usually done in about two or three nights.